hjrsmail/hjrsmail/README.md

 ## Hi there 👋

-I'm a Junior Web Developer with experience in building applications using Laravel, Tailwind CSS, and Bootstrap.
+I'm a **Junior Web Developer** based in **Makassar, Indonesia** with experience in building applications using Laravel, Tailwind CSS, and Bootstrap.
 Currently diving deeper into frontend development with Next.js ⚛️.

 💼 I'm working as a freelancer and actively seeking new job opportunities in the tech industry 🚀.